HealthTechSG/HealthX-UserApp-Sample/README.md

 [![Edit on CodeSandbox](https://codesandbox.io/static/img/play-codesandbox.svg)](https://codesandbox.io/p/github/HealthTechSG/HealthX-UserApp-Sample)

-> **Note** - Make a copy of the .env.developement.sample (Prepopulated with test variables) file and rename it to .env.development.local to run the app in CodeSandbox.
+> **Note** - Login to CodeSandbox and make a copy of the .env.developement.sample (Prepopulated with test variables) file and rename it to .env.development.local to run the app in CodeSandbox.

 ---